cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/services.rst

 ``configure`` method, as shown above.
 Only handler classes that are declared public, with public methods for endpoints, will be exposed by the service.

-To use a dataset within a handler, specify the dataset by calling the ``useDataset`` method in the service's ``configure`` method and include the ``@UseDataSet`` annotation in the handler to obtain an instance of the dataset.
+To use a dataset within a handler, either include the ``@UseDataSet`` annotation in the handler, or use the ``getDataset()`` method dynamicall in the handler to obtain an instance of the dataset (see also :ref:`Using Datasets in Programs <datasets-in-programs>`).
 Each request to a method is committed as a single transaction.

 ::